 Reinvestment Fund is financing the redevelopment of the historic Hebrew Orphans Asylum building in West Baltimore into the Center for Health Care and Healthy Living.

-The Hebrew Orphans Asylum is landmark property in West Baltimore’s Mosher neighborhood.
+The Hebrew Orphans Asylum is a landmark property in West Baltimore’s Mosher neighborhood.
 Built in 1875, it was the oldest purpose-built Jewish orphanage in the country.
 Over the years, the building has had many uses, most recently as a Lutheran Hospital until it closed in 1989.

 It has stood vacant since then, deteriorating over time.
 In a primarily residential community that has seen substantial disinvestment and where more than a quarter of the homes are vacant, the building was central to any comprehensive renewal efforts.